soypat/gopherlings/README.md

 - [Go by example](https://gobyexample.com/).
 A lot of material here is based on this project!
 - [Go go-to guide](https://yourbasic.org/golang/) by yourbasic.
 Great source for beginners.
+- [Decaffeinator](https://github.com/soypat/decaffeinator) project which contains the Tagalong document with Python and Go examples side-by-side along with some examples on using Go for creating generative art.

 ## Intended Audience
 These exercises will probably be difficult if you've never programmed before.